kytos/documentation/tutorials/napps/create_ping_pong_napps.rst

 .. code:: bash

-  Please, insert you author name (username on the Napps Server): tutorial
+  Please, insert your author name (username on the Napps Server): tutorial

 And **pong** and NApp name.

 .. code:: bash

-  Please, insert you NApp name: pong
+  Please, insert your NApp name: pong

 And the NApp description